 and $S^{(M)}$ is the cyclic shift operator that act on all $M$ subsystems.
 Its effect is only to let symmetric states of $\rho^{\otimes M}$ to contribute to the expectation value of Eq.~\eqref{eq:estimated},

 To measure the observable $S^{(M)}$ in Eq.~\eqref{eq:estimated} virtual distillation uses a procedure similar to the Hadamard test~\cite{aharonov_polynomial_2009}.
 The procedure begins by preparing $M$ collective copies of the state $\rho$ together with an auxiliary qubit in the state $\ket{+}=(\ket{0}+\ket{1})/\sqrt{2}$.
 Next, a sequence of CSWAP gates applies $S^{(M)}$ to the $M$ copies of $\rho$ conditioned on the auxiliary qubit being in state $\ket{1}$.
 Finally the auxiliary qubit is measured in the $X$-basis and its expectation value equals to $\Tr(S^{(M)}\rho^{\otimes M})$, i.e. the denominator of Eq.~\eqref{eq:estimated}.
-By simultaneously also measuring $O^{(M)}$ on the $M$ subsystems $\rho$, the measurement outcome can be used together with the measurement outcome from the auxiliary qubit to estimate the numerator $\Tr(O^{(M)}S^{(M)}\rho^{\otimes M})$~, since $O^{(M)}$ commutes with $S^{(M)}$.
+Since $O^{(M)}$ commutes with $S^{(M)}$, these two operators can be simultaneously diagonalized, allowing them to be measured at the same time.
+By also measuring $O^{(M)}$ on the $M$ subsystems $\rho$, the measurement outcome can be used together with the measurement outcome from the auxiliary qubit to estimate the numerator $\Tr(O^{(M)}S^{(M)}\rho^{\otimes M})$.